-Chris Kim is the Director of Instrumental Activities and conductor of the Occidental Symphony Orchestra.
+Chris Kim is the Choi Family Director of Instrumental Music and conductor of the Occidental Symphony Orchestra.

-He has appeared with orchestras in the US and abroad, including ensembles such as the Louisiana Philharmonic Orchestra, Delta Festival Ballet, Symphoria, Divertimento Ensemble of Milan, Italy.
+Chris has appeared with orchestras in the United States and abroad, including ensembles such as the Louisiana Philharmonic Orchestra, Delta Festival Ballet, Symphoria, Divertimento Ensemble of Milan, Italy.
 He has appeared in music festivals such as Kinhaven Music Center, Skaneateles Music Festival, and International Bartók Festival in Szombathely, Hungary among others.
-Each summer he is a part of the faculty member at Cortona sessions for new music where he teaches conducting and helps premiere new works by composers from around the world.
+Each summer he is a part of the faculty at Cortona Sessions for New Music, where he teaches conducting and helps premiere new works by composers from around the world.